TLDR

 Zoho CRM’s flexibility is also its main weakness for nonprofits.
 Getting it to approximate grant tracking requires custom fields, custom modules, workflow rules, and ongoing maintenance.
 None of this is built in.
 Each upgrade to Zoho CRM can break custom configurations.

 The actual cost of Zoho for a mid-sized nonprofit is not the subscription fee.
 It is the staff time spent configuring and maintaining a generic CRM to do something it was not designed for.
-At 10 users, Zoho CRM Standard costs $140/mo, less than GrantPipe Growth at $249/mo.
+At 10 users, Zoho CRM Standard costs $140/mo, less than GrantPipe Growth at published pricing.
 But that comparison ignores the hours of configuration and the compliance gap that remains.

 How GrantPipe Compares